 How it begins…

-The first step is to get in touch with me via email on email@example.com or via text on 07898 377122.
+The first step is to get in touch with me via email on firstname.lastname@example.org .
 If you include in your message a contact number and good time to call, I will text you to confirm (or reschedule) then ring you at that time.
 Please make sure you are in a convenient and private place to receive the call.
-It should last about 10 to 15 minutes, during which time I will ask some questions to get a sense of what has brought you to counselling and whether my skills and experience are suitable for your needs.
+It should last about 20 to 25 minutes, during which time I will ask some questions to get a sense of what has brought you to counselling and whether my skills and experience are suitable for your needs.
 We will then schedule our first (online or face-to-face) session together.

 Our first session will provide the basis of our working arrangement.
 In this 50 minute session I will ask some initial assessment questions and you will have the opportunity to ask me about the counselling process and relationship.
 At the end of this first session, we will hopefully get a good sense of whether we are the right fit for each other.
 If so, we will plan out together an initial number of sessions and confirm their regular weekly slot.